 Scheduled for Summer, 2019

 The roots of occult detective fiction reach as far back as ancient Rome.
 It was there that two master plots emerged.
 The first involves a key character whose courage and intelligence resolves the mystery of a troubled spirit haunting the living.
 Essentially, that ghost serves as a detective’s client.
 The second plot features a similar “occult detective,” but now this character must vanquish a much more evil and demonic entity — that monster acting as the story’s culprit.
 Ghostly Clients & Demonic Culprits charts the history of both plots from antiquity to fully formed occult detectives in the early 1900s.
 The authors include E.T.A.
-Hoffmann, Arthur Conan Doyle, Rudyard Kipling, Lettice Galbraith, and Jessie Douglas Kerruish.
+Hoffmann, Wilkie Collins, Charlotte Riddell, Arthur Conan Doyle, Rudyard Kipling, and Arthur Machen.

 This book is scheduled to be released in the summer of 2019.